youssefqabli/CPP-101-THE-STARTER-PACK/README.md

 C++ also includes support for templates => which are a way to write code that can be used with multiple data types.
 Templates are defined using the "template" keyword and allow programmers to write code that is more flexible and efficient, as it can be reused without the need to rewrite the code for each data type.

 *In addition to its OOP and template features, C++ also supports low-level operations such as memory management and bit manipulation.
-These features allow programmers to write code that is close to the hardware and to optimize the performance of their applications.*
+These features allow programmers to write code that is close to the hardware and to optimize the performance of their applications*

 ## CPP CHEAT SHEET